shakti365/reinforcement-learning-notes/lecture-1-intro.md

 - A reward is a **scalar** feedback signal

-- it indicates how an agent doing at a given time
+- it indicates how an agent is doing at a given time

 - the job is to maximise cumulative reward